higherkindness/mu-scala/docs/src/main/docs/index.md

 # Mu-Scala

-[Mu] is a suite of libraries and tools that help you build and maintain microservices in a functional style.
+[Mu] is a suite of libraries and tools that help you build and maintain microservices and clients in a functional style.

+## Getting Started

+If you're new to Mu-Scala, check out the [Getting Started guide](getting-started) and the [tutorials](tutorials).

+## Features

-While you focus on implementing the business logic for your service, let Mu take care of the boilerplate, including:
+While you focus on implementing the business logic for your service, let Mu take care of the boilerplate and non-functional requirements, including:

 * generation of model classes, service interfaces and clients from [Avro], [Protobuf] or [OpenAPI] <abbr title="Interface definition language">IDL</abbr>